KoenDavidSnelten/NotImplementedError5.0/README.md

 For more information on the BERTje model itself view their [github page](https://github.com/wietsedv/bertje)

+The training of the SVM and fine-tuned model is done using notebooks.
+Which are stored in the `bertje` folder.

+- [`bertje/bertje_finetuned.ipynb`](bertje/bertje_finetuned.ipynb) trains the fine-tuned BERTje model
+- [`bertje/bertje_svm.ipynb`](bertje/bertje_svm.ipynb) trains the fine-tuned BERTje model

+Instructions on how the use the notebooks is in the notebook itself.
+However it is important to have the DALC data in the same directory with the filename: `train_data_offensive_abusive_taskC.csv`

 ### BERTweet

 For more information on the BERTweet model itself view their [huggingface documentation](https://huggingface.co/docs/transformers/en/model_doc/bertweet)

+The training of the SVM and fine-tuned model is done using notebooks.
+Which are stored in the `bertweet` folder.

+- [`bertweet/bertje_finetuned.ipynb`](bertje/bertje_finetuned.ipynb) trains the fine-tuned BERTje model
+- [`bertweet/bertje_svm.ipynb`](bertje/bertje_svm.ipynb) trains the fine-tuned BERTje model

+Instructions on how the use the notebooks is in the notebook itself.
+However it is important to have the DALC data in the same directory with the filename: `train_data_offensive_abusive_taskC.csv`